 \subsection{Tensor networks}

-All the techniques above are called \textbf{statevector approaches}, as they involve directly evolving elements of the state.
-However, there is an alternative based on \textbf{tensor networks}.
-Here, the entire circuit is treated as a network of tensors, which can be contracted (i.e. multiplied) in any order.

-Tensor are equivalents of multi-dimensional arrays, with the \textit{rank} specifying how many dimensions are in a tensor.
-They can be visualised by a box with multiple lines pointing out, which are also called \textit{indices}, where the number of indices is the same as the tensor rank.
-Each index has a \textit{dimension}, which is the number of labels at a given index used to identify the elements.
-Every combination of labels at each index points at a \textit{tensor element} -- a complex number in the context of quantum computing.
-Therefore, for a rank $r$ tensor, with index dimensions of $\left( d_0, d_1, \ldots, d_{r-1} \right)$ has a total of $\prod_{i=0}^{r-1}d_i$ elements.
-As an example, rank-1 tensors are equivalent to vectors, while rank-2 tensors are isomorphic to matrices.
+Tensors are multidimensional arrays, whose \textit{rank} specifies the number of dimensions.
+They are often visualised as boxes with attached wires, or \textit{tensor indices}.
+Each index has a corresponding dimension, which is the number of labels it can be assigned.
+Combinations of labels at each index point to complex \textit{tensor elements}.
+Therefore, a rank-$r$ tensor with index dimensions $\left( d_0, d_1, \ldots, d_{r-1} \right)$ contains $\prod_{i=0}^{r-1}d_i$ elements.
+Particularly, rank-$1$ tensors are equivalent to vectors, while rank-$2$ tensors can be treated as matrices.

-The tensor indices can be connected, which indicates a \textit{tensor contraction} operation.
-This multiplies two tensors similar to matrix multiplication, resulting in a new tensor.
-E.g., two tensors $A_{ij}$ and $B_{klm}$ can be connected on the first and second index respectively, creating a tensor $C_{jkm} = \sum_i A_{ij} B_{kim}$.
-Connecting multiple tensors across their indices creates a \textbf{tensor network}, which is transformed by repeatedly contracting the individual tensors in a given \textit{contraction order}.
-In practice, some orders have lower computational cost than others, which is why this representation is more flexible.
-The paired lines are called \textit{closed indices}, while the unpaired ones are \textit{open indices}.
-An example tensor network is shown on Fig.~\ref{fig:example-tn}.
+A \textit{tensor contraction} is performed on connected wires, multiplying two tensors similar to matrix multiplication.
+E.g., two tensors $A_{ij}$ and $B_{klm}$ can be linked on the first and second index respectively, resulting in a tensor $C_{jkm} = \sum_i A_{ij} B_{kim}$ (see Fig.~\ref{fig:tensor-contraction}).
+Multiple interconnected tensors form a \textbf{tensor network}, which can be contracted by repeatedly multiplying its constituents in a given \textit{contraction order}.
+In practice, some orders have better computational cost, and finding those poses a challenging optimisation problem.
+The paired wires are called \textit{closed indices}, while the unpaired ones are \textit{open indices}.
+An example network is shown on Fig.~\ref{fig:example-tn}.